Swanscombe: Viking era

 During archaeological work undertaken at Ebbsfleet, before construction of High Speed 1, an Anglo-Saxon mill and a Roman villa were found near Swanscombe.

 From Crayford to the Isle of Thanet the Danes occupied the land and terrorised the Saxon inhabitants, giving rise to the appearance of Deneholes, of which many have survived to this day.
 These were wells, cut deep into the chalk landscape, thought to be for concealing people and goods.
-They have a simple vertical shaft with short tunnels bearing horizontally from the base.
+They have a simple vertical shaft with short horizontal tunnels from the base.

 The Vikings settled throughout the winter along the Thames estuary with their ships and established camps in Kent and Essex.
 In surveying the distribution of the many deneholes along the Thames corridor it would appear that Essex, on the northern shore of the Thames, sustained a greater influx of Vikings than did Kent, there being considerably more recorded deneholes in Essex, particularly around Orsett and Grays – see Hangman's Wood.

 Archaeological digs and centuries of tilling have revealed a Danish castle and settlement, with pottery, anchors, weapons and some ships' timbers.
-The settlement was later variously called Suinescamp (in the Domesday Book of 1086), Sweinscamp and Swanscamp.
+The settlement was later variously called Suinescamp (in Domesday Book of 1086), Sweinscamp and Swanscamp.
 Legend derives the name from the Viking king Sweyn Forkbeard, who landed in East Anglia and became King of England in 1013.
 The father of Canute, Sweyn died at Gainsborough, on the Trent, in 1014.
-Canute (Cnut) died in Shaftesbury in 1035, and his sons were unable to hold on to his empire.
-But the name of Swanscombe cannot derive from Sweyn Forkbeard, as the place-name is first attested in 695 AD.
+Canute (Cnut) died in Shaftesbury in 1035 and his sons were unable to hold on to his empire.
+But the name of Swanscombe cannot derive from Sweyn Forkbeard since the place-name is first attested in 695 AD.

-Other research suggests that deneholes might have been dug as a method of extracting chalk for use on the fields above, or the mining may have been a by-product of defence.
+Other research suggests that deneholes may have been dug as a method of extracting chalk for use on the fields above, or the mining may have been a by-product of defence.
 In any case the practice reached a peak around the 13th – 14th centuries, long after the Viking raids had ceased.

 Norman Conquest

 It is claimed, apparently without evidence, that in 1066 Swanscombe locals massed an army in defiance of William I and so won the right to continue their ancient privileges, including the tradition of passing inheritance by gavelkind.
-The men of Kent met William near Swanscombe, where the Saxons concealed their number with branches, thus intimidating the Norman army.
+The Men of Kent, together with Kentish Men, met William near Swanscombe, where the Saxons concealed their number with branches, thus intimidating the Norman army.
 Again according to legend, they were offered a truce that left Kent as the only region in England that William left unconquered.
-Hence in this area of England alone, Kent County Council adopted the motto Invicta, meaning unconquered.
+Hence in this area of England alone Kent County Council adopted the motto Invicta, meaning unconquered.